-The progress of all pupils is reviewed at least half termly, so that we can check they are making good progress, and see if there is anything else we need to do.
-The class teacher or SENCo is always happy to talk to you about how your child is doing, and what you can do to help.
-Some pupils have a home school book which they bring home each day, so that you can see how your child is getting on and let school staff know how they are getting on at home.
-This will only be put in place for very few children where there are complex needs.
+The progress of all pupils is reviewed at least half termly, so that we can check they are making good progress and see if there is anything else we need to do.
+The class teacher or SENCo is always happy to talk to you about how your child is doing and what you can do to help.
+If a child has very complex needs, they may have a home school link book, so that you can share information with school staff and let teachers know how they are getting on at home.
+In current circumstances, during the COVID pandemic, we might set up an online home-school communication log, rather than a physical communication book.